woodenzen/JAMM425-Magazine-Feature-Writing/content/1-journal.md

 Great writing tips come from anywhere.

 ----------------------------------
+#### Dec 6
+- In general, use "says" for magazine pieces to quote humans.
+Use "according to" for documents.
+- Avoid second-person (you, we, us, our), stick to third-person or a mix of first and third-person.
+- Place the first quote as high up in the story as possible.
+- When you write, you’re not just sharing information; you’re sending out a signal.
+Think of your writing as a lighthouse, casting its light in a specific direction, or as a firefly, flashing its signal to others attuned to the same frequency.

 #### Dec 1
 - A way to frame a short piece is to start with a lede, followed by a nut graf that starts "Here’s the short version:..."
 The following paragraph starts, "The long version starts now..."